Purnima2004/AI-Assistant/README.md

 ## UI Preview

-Here's how the AI Assistant interface looks like:
+Here's how the UI interface looks like:

 ![image](https://github.com/user-attachments/assets/3ff7b9db-423d-4697-a99f-5b90b84b408e)

 *Screenshot: The main interface of the AI Assistant showing the chat interface and assistant selection*

-*Note: Replace the above comment with your actual screenshot path once you have it.*

 ## Prerequisites